wow-now/CarND-Capstone/README.md

 roslaunch launch/site.launch

 ####Tuning parameters
-To eliminate the loginfo displayed in the console, delete the  output="screen" in the launch file To save the camera image to the "saveImgs" folder, set self.saveImgs = True in __init__ function in file tl_detect.py.
+To eliminate the loginfo displayed in the console, delete the  output="screen" in the launch file.
+To save the camera image to the "saveImgs" folder, set self.saveImgs = True in __init__ function in file tl_detect.py.
 I couldn't find parameter "isSite"  mentioned in the project introduction, instead I add parameter "isSiteP" in the launch file of tl_detector node.